JaedonMallory/ActiveDirectory/README.md

 <img src="https://i.imgur.com/xvCn80s.png" height="80%" width="80%" alt="Windows10VirtualMachine"/>
 <br/>
 <br/>
 16. The next step is to enable browsing on the server.
 You shouldn't do this in a live environment, but we are going to download a PowerShell script to bulk create users.
 Go to the Server Controller and on the left side, you can choose Local Server.
 In the properties, choose IE Enhanced Security Configuration and turn it off.
 This allows you to browse using Internet Explorer.
-Now, we can download our scripts from the ActiveDirectory repository files [link](https://github.com/JaedonMallory/ActiveDirectory). <br/>
+Now, we can download our scripts from the ActiveDirectory repository files [link](https://github.com/JaedonMallory/ActiveDirectory).
+I added notes to the script to give a brief generalization of what the code does. <br/>
 <img src="https://i.imgur.com/e8vNCBy.png" height="80%" width="80%" alt="Windows10VirtualMachine"/>
 <br/>
 <br/>